 Once relied upon as a primary source of food, fuel, and transportation, reindeer are interwoven into the fabric of Lappish living for southerners like me the chance to see these wary creatures in their own environment is one of many reasons to venture north.

 Flying at speed, snowy landscapes rushing past, the sound of paws and hooves galloping ahead insights a primal excitement deep within.

 Enjoying both a husky and reindeer safari during my stay I couldn’t tell you which I preferred as both were just as exhilarating and afforded me a temporary connection to the surrounding landscape’s rich history; I suppose having never seen a reindeer before the hooved option may have piped the post for me but I then found myself staring into the heterochromia iridis (dual colored eyes) of a friendly Siberian husky dog and all bets were off.

-PLANNING A TRIP TO LAPLAND IN 2017?
+PLANNING A TRIP TO FINNISH LAPLAND IN 2019?

 Lapland’s landscapes so rich and its environment so pure had me planning a return trip, writing blog posts in my head, and inspiring social media updates to inspire others to visit.
 Yet with every new visitor to the region comes a growing number of carbon footprints, each one threatening to stamp out Lapland’s clean credentials.

 For how much longer will it hold the title?
 I’m not sure but I can tell you it won’t be long until I can no longer resist the urge to return.